 “From the makers of HYDROXYCUT!”

-If you know anything about supplements then you’ll know that hydroxycut is one of the WORST fat burning supplements to have ever taking up shelf space at health food stores around the world.
+If you know anything about supplements, you’ll know that Hydroxycut is one of the WORST fat-burning supplements to have ever taken up shelf space at health food stores worldwide.

 According to a 2009 paper in the World Journal of Gastroenterology, Hydroxycut is the most popular brand of weight-loss supplement, selling approximately 1 million units per year.